robinsr/robinsr-hammerspoon/README.md

 ## Todos

-- Startup errors related to executing shell commands.
+- [x] Startup errors related to executing shell commands.
 See [issues item 1](#item1)
 - Add/Remove rules to/from yabai config
-    - I want to stop yabai from managing an app's windows
+    - Add command - "always ignore current app"
     - I don't know this until the app is running
     - Stopping to add a rule to the yabai config is a pain so I usually dont
     - This results in annoying window issues